Currently, there is a waiting time due to high demand. Please see our Delivery page for more information.

 • If your chicks cannot easily access their coop

 Always check your weather forecast to get an idea of temperatures and precipitation for the week you plan to permanently transition your chicks outdoors.
-If heavy rains are expected, or any other significant weather events, postpone until conditions improve.
+If heavy rains are expected, or any other significant weather events are, postpone until conditions improve.
 Wet chicks, just like their adult counterparts, have a hard time regulating their body temperatures when they’re wet.

 Some chicks get the hang of a chicken coop ladder quickly, while others may struggle to perfect this technique.
 If you notice that some of your chicks are unable to use a ladder, create a ramp to lay on top of the ladder rungs.
 Once they’ve gotten the hang of using their growing feet, you can remove the ramp.